ardan19/Asymmetric-IRB/README.md

 # EVPN-VXLAN Data Center Fabric: Asymmetric IRB Architecture

 ## 📖 Overview
-This repository contains the High-Level Design (HLD), architectural decisions, and configuration templates for a modern, highly available Data Center fabric.
+This repository contains the High-Level Design (HLD), architectural decisions, and configuration templates for a modern, highly available NVIDIA Spectrum Ethernet fabric.
 The network is built on a Spine-Leaf topology utilizing **EVPN-VXLAN** with an **Asymmetric Integrated Routing and Bridging (IRB)** model.

 Designed for maximum bandwidth utilization and fault tolerance, this fabric leverages **OSPF Area 0** for a robust underlay and an **All-Active** strategy using MLAG(Multi-Chassis Link Aggregation).